Vyral/base-template/_posts/2024-07-18-why-is-financing-important-when-buying-a-home.md

 ---
 layout: post
-title: Why Is Financing Important When Buying a Home
+title: Why Is Financing Important When Buying a Home?
 date: 2024-07-18 07:00:00
 tags:
   - Financing